natterstefan/natterstefan/README.md

 Hey 👋🏻,

 I am a Software Engineer from Austria 🇦🇹.
-I write blog posts and open source solutions about JavaScript, TypeScript, ReactJS, and NodeJS.
+I am interested in, write about and develop (open source) software solutions for and with JavaScript, TypeScript, ReactJs and NodeJS.

 You can see what I am currently up to on [natterstefan.me][1].